TN 46 (04-18)

 The declaration of mass loss usually results from a delay in delivery situation described in GN 02406.705B and GN 02406.705C in this section.

-When OPRP declares a mass loss, OPSOS notifies the Usability Center to include the specific mass loss information on SSAlerts.
+When the Office of Payment and Recovery Policy (OPRP) declares a mass loss, the Office of Public Service and Operations Support (OPSOS) notifies the Usability Center, and requests that they include the specific mass loss information on SSAlerts.

-The Field Office (FO), Regional Office (RO), Teleservice Center (TSC) and Processing Center (PC) can view mass loss information in SSAlerts.
+The Field Office (FO), Regional Office (RO), Teleservice Center (TSC) and Processing Center (PC) may view mass loss information in SSAlerts.

-NOTE: For assistance or questions concerning SSAlerts, submit the request using the Communications Central website.
+For further assistance on SSAlerts, submit an inquiry using the Communications Central website.

 B. Delay in delivery of checks situation (not a mass loss)